Lumbosacral plexus is formed anterior or ventral rami of L1–S3 roots. All major nerves of the lower extremity are derived from lumbosacral plexus.

 It then enters the anterior surfaces of the quadratus femoris and gemellus inferior muscles.

-It also gives an articular branch to hip joint.
+It also gives an articular branch to the hip joint.

 Nerve to the Obturator Internus and Gemellus Superior [L5-S2]